rascadux/FC24-Club-Value-Sort/README.md

 - Excel

 ## Important steps
-1. To use the script you must first install paletools from [https://pale.tools/fifa/paletools.html](url)
+1. To use the script you must first install paletools from [https://pale.tools/fifa/paletools.html](url).
-2. Run it with the FC Companion webapp
+2. Run it with the FC Companion webapp.
-3. Go to Club Analyzer -> Export as CSV
+3. Go to Club Analyzer -> Export as CSV.
+4. Change the "your_file.csv" in the ```csv_to_utf8.py``` with the actual file name of the new CSV created.
+5. Run the csv_to_utf8.py script with ```python3 csv_to_utf8.py```.
-4. Convert the CSV to Excel, separating data by columns
+6. Convert the resulting CSV to Excel, separating data by columns.
-5. Run the python script with ```python3 script_values.py```
+7. Run the python script with ```python3 script_values.py```.
-6. Change the "your_file.xlsx" with the actual file name of the new Excel created
+8. Change the "your_file.xlsx" with the actual file name of the new Excel created.
-7. Convert the CSV created to Excel and sort it as you want :)
+9. Convert the CSV created to Excel and sort it as you want :)

 ## You will need to use PIP to install the following libraries:
 - requests